liquinlab/elm-smile/docs/api.md

   `code`.
 - `connectDB()`: Ensures the user is known and has consented, setting these states if needed.
+- `completeConsent()`: Completes the consent process by setting consented status and known user if needed.
+- `reloadBrowser()`: Reloads the current browser window/page.

 ## Component and Configuration Management